salemon/robotic_chess_player/README.md

 ## Automatically collecting image data
 We built a feature to automatically image the chess board and chess pieces to collect data and train the neural network.
 Here, the system positions the camera vertically and right above the center of the chessboard at a particular height to detect the chessboard state.
-The current automatically image collecting function also takes images at the same position.
+The current automatic image collecting function also takes images at the same position.
 1. Bring up UR5e robot driver as shown before
 2. Roslaunch partial system:
 ```bash